 AF creates spaces for experimentation with the goal of strengthening interdisciplinary collaboration and artistic diversity.
 It is cooperative projects and extraordinary event-concepts that open AF to the urban community.
 AF functions as an intermediary between the public interest, the local art scene, and the global art world.
 AF is in contact with hundreds of artists and art enthusiasts, contributing significantly as a patron to the cultural landscape of Frankfurt am Main and the larger Rhein-Main metropolitan area.

 Following extensive renovations in 2013 and 2014, AF opened its doors with a new, broadened concept: maintaining the long-standing method of combining workspaces and exhibition areas as well as event- and funding programs while expanding on an international level.
-Today the AF is not only the largest studio- and exhibition house in Hessen, but also one of the largest art center in Germany.
+Today the AF is not only the largest studio- and exhibition house in Hessen, but also one of the largest art centers in Germany.

 More informations: WIKIPEDIA